Good clean food grown close to home

 In 2017, after years of farming on a variety of locations, we landed on this farm.
 The only catch is that it didn't come with a house!
 (If you have two hours and want to hear the story of where the house came from, ask Josh at the pick up some time)

-The farm is roughly 92 acres (30 is forested), while we currently have over 30 acres in cultivation for fruit, vegetables and grain.
+The farm is roughly 92 acres (30 is forested), while there are currently over 30 acres in cultivation for fruit, vegetables and grain (along with 8 rented acres off farm).
 Having enough space to grow allows us to properly manage soil fertility and have a robust crop rotation, which helps minimize pest, weed and disease pressure.
 The farm received organic certification in 2016 and was certified until 2022 when it was decided to continue farming un-certified organic.

 The Food Box pick up is on-farm, which gives members a chance to get up close and personal with the food they take home.